 Sie befinden sich hier: Forschung Forschung nach Rechtsgebieten Völkerrecht Labour Governance by International Economic Institutions

 This PhD research project contributes to addressing these questions by offering a legal reconstruction of how international economic institutions exercise labour governance.
-Drawing on a public law approach, the project examines acts of a variety of international Economic Institutions, including international financial institutions, such as the World Bank and the International Monetary Fund, as well as bodies created under international trade and investment law.
-It describes how international economic institutions have, through instruments of diverse legal forms – ranging from legally binding arrangements to highly informal phenomena – been able to exert significant influence on both the protection of individual workers and industrial relations systems, sometimes leading to a significant reshaping of the domestic labour law systems.
-The project describes the relevant governance activities as a product of the tension between two different paradigms inherent in international labour governance, namely those of “protection” and “flexibility”, the latter of which has been gaining increasing prominence in recent decades.
-Also, the relation of these activities with those of the ILO is examined.
+Drawing on a public law approach, the project examines the instruments of a variety of international economic institutions, such as the World Bank, the IMF, the OECD, as well as selected regional organisations.
+It describes how international economic institutions, through instruments of diverse legal forms – ranging from legally binding arrangements to highly informal phenomena – have been able to exert significant influence on both the protection of individual workers and industrial relations systems.
+These governance activities have sometimes led to a significant reshaping of the domestic labour law systems and not necessarily been coherent with those undertaken by the ILO.
+This can be seen as reflecting the tension between two paradigms inherent in international labour governance, namely those of “protection” and “flexibility”, of which the latter has tended to prevail in recent years.
+The project furthermore engages with the relevant empirical literature to inquire into the economic rationale behind these governance activities.
 On this analytical basis, the project identifies a number of legitimacy deficits with regard to how labour governance is exercised by international economic institutions.
-The project finally explores how these deficits could be addressed by developing a public law framework for the relevant institutions and outlines both substantive and procedural features in this regard.
+The project finally explores how these deficits could be addressed through a public law framework for the relevant institutions and outlines both substantive and procedural features in this regard.